Sylvia Lent

 Sylvia Lent (June 11, 1903 – March 25, 1972) was an American violinist.

 Early life

-Sylvia Lent was born in Washington, D. C., the daughter of composer and cellist Ernest Lent and pianist Mary (Mamie) Simons Lent.
-Ernest Lent was born and educated in Germany.
+Sylvia Lent was born in Washington, D.C., the daughter of composer and cellist Ernest Lent, who was born and educated in Germany, and pianist Mary (Mamie) Simons Lent.
 She studied violin with her cousin, Gilbert Ross (their mothers were sisters), from childhood through studies in Chicago with Leopold Auer.
 Ross later became a music professor at Cornell University.
-She also studied with Ovide Musin and Franz Kneisel.
+Lent also studied with Ovide Musin and Franz Kneisel.